thelastpickle/stress-operator/documentation/prometheus.md

 prometheus-tlpstress   ClusterIP   10.80.14.96   <none>        9090/TCP   5h11m
 ```

-By default this is a ClusterIP service, which can be accessed with `kubectl port-forward`:
+This is a ClusterIP service, which can be accessed with `kubectl port-forward`:

 ```
 $ kubectl port-forward svc/prometheus-tlpstress 9090:9090